1 | How do I use the shampoo bar?

 6 | I’ve tried shampoo bars in the past and my hair feels gummy.
 Am I doing something wrong?

 Our shower bars have been formulated to not leave your hair with that icky waxy feeling.
 If you feel this, you may be rinsing too soon.
 Make sure you're getting lots of suds before rinsing.

-If you know you've mastered the lather and your hair still feels gummy or waxy, use the clarifying wash and spritz-rinse (see #4 and #6) in your next shower.
+If you know you've mastered the lather and your hair still feels gummy or waxy, use the clarifying wash (See #5) and spritz-rinse (See #7) in your next shower.

 The shower bar works for long hair and short hair alike.
 If you’re concerned about tangles, be sure to brush or comb your hair out BEFORE showering, and/or use a separate detangler after your shower.

 All our testers have experienced no negative affect to their hair color.
 We do encourage you to use our bar at your own risk, however, as all colorants are unique and all hair is unique.
 As with any shampoo, test it out on a small amount of hair first.
 We also recommend waiting two weeks before using the shower bar on recently treated hair.

 10 | Where has this been all my life?